israel-007/DBreeze/README.md

 Define your Database

-You can do this by editing the `app.env` file inside the `DBreeze/config` folder, you can find 2 seetings there, one for locan development and other for live development.
-This makes database definition easy either youre developing locally or you just host your project, you wont have to update the database settings every time.
+You can do this by editing the `app.env` file inside the `DBreeze/config` folder, you can find 2 settings there, one for local development and the other for live development.
+This makes database definition easy either you're developing locally or you just host your project, you won't have to update the database settings every time.

 Once that is done, you can start development.

 ## Create Tables

-Creating tables has also been made easy with DBreeze, you won't have to manually create tables and its structures, you can do all that withing your project
+Creating tables has also been made easy with DBreeze, you won't have to manually create tables and its structures, and you can do all that within your project

 Example:

-1. Determin your table name.
+1. Determine your table name.
-2. Determin the table structure.
+2. Determine the table structure.
 3. Create a class to handle the table requests.

-Inside `DBreeze/AppTables`, create a file with youre table name as the file name e.g `users.php` for the users table
+Inside `DBreeze/AppTables`, create a file with your table name as the file name e.g `users.php` for the user's table

 Inside the file paste the following code